Great Tibet Tour Logo GREAT TIBET TOUR ®

 Yes, you can withdraw money from the Bank of China or ATMs in Lhasa.
 But please be aware that there aren’t as many ATMs as you used to meet.
 Plus, Lhasa city is big, and going to a bank often takes up lots of time, especially when there is a queue.

 You can use your credit card at 5-star hotels, fancy restaurants, big malls, etc., but it is not widely accepted.
-And it charges a service fee.
+And it charges a service fee of around 5%.

 To sum up, it’s neither convenient to withdraw money nor to pay with a credit card in Tibet, so please prepare enough cash before you enter Tibet.